Skip to main content

 Contribution Guide

-This guide covers the technical process for contributing to the API Docs Glossary: forking the repository, setting up the development environment, submitting pull requests, and troubleshooting common issues.
+This guide covers the technical process for contributing to the ADG: forking the repository, setting up the development environment, submitting pull requests, and troubleshooting common issues.

 For content standards, writing conventions, and formatting requirements, visit the Style Guide.